-Now back to this pie: The filling is stiff and easy to cut and was just the right level of sweetness.
+Now back to this pie.
+The filling is stiff and easy to cut and has just the right level of sweetness.
 Its chocolate flavor comes from 2 ounces of unsweetened chocolate, unlike some recipes that are sweetened with bittersweet chocolate or have cocoa in the filling.
 Speaking of which, my other favorites are Sunset’s, which is slightly richer and makes more filling, Michelle’s, which is just about perfect in every way, and Earl’s (with whipped cream instead of meringue) which is inexpensive and better than the ingredient list and my photo makes it seem.I might make another “Earl’s” just so I can swap out that awful picture.

 - Single or Double crust Classic Crisco Pie Crust

 - 1/3 cup cornstarch -- scant

 - 2 (1 oz.) squares unsweetened chocolate, chopped

 - 1 tablespoon butter

 - 8 oz of heavy whipping cream